nedbat/cog/docs/running.rst

 [[[end]]]"``.

-The ``-x`` flag tells cog to delete the old generated output without running the generators.
+The ``-x`` flag tells cog to delete the old generated output without running the Python code.
 This lets you remove all the generated output from a source file.

-The ``-d`` flag tells cog to delete the generators from the output file.
-This lets you generate content in a public file but not have to show the generator to your customers.
+The ``-d`` flag tells cog to delete the Python code from the output file.
+This lets you generate content in a public file but not have to show the Python to your customers.

 The ``-U`` flag causes the output file to use pure Unix newlines rather than